Living through a global pandemic with a chronic health condition: how to protect your mental health.

 If you want to change the world , start by making people feel safer - Stephen Porges

-As medical care marches forward psychological understanding must run to catch up lest we risk leaving survivors unable to make the most lives, often hard won, that so many have invested in.
+As medical care marches forward psychological understanding must run to catch up lest we risk leaving survivors unable to make the most of lives, often hard won, that so many have invested in.

 Morton, L. (2019) Using Psychologically informed care to improve mental health and wellbeing for people born with a heart condition.
 Journal of Health Psychology.